maxking/django-settings-toml/README.rst

 Django Settings Toml
 ====================

-This project is used to configure  `Django <https://www.djangoproject.com>`_ projects using a `toml <https://github.com/toml-lang/toml>`_ configuration file.
+This project is used to configure  `Django <https://www.djangoproject.com>`_ projects using a `Toml <https://github.com/toml-lang/toml>`_ configuration file.
 This project chooses Toml over other configuration language becuase of it's simplicity and small specification.
 It is easier to understand and looks very much like INI-style config.
 We couldn't use INI-style because it is difficult to repsent data structures like dictionaries and lists, and there is no support for nesting.

 Usage
 =====